North Korea fires 2 suspected missiles in 6th launch in 2022

 Aviation authorities issued a Notice to Airmen, or NOTAM, for pilots operating in South Korean airspace, advising them of a “missile launched from North Korea” and that they maintain close communication with air traffic controls, according to the website of South Korea’s Office of Civil Aviation.

-Japanese Prime Minister Fumio Kishida confirmed there were no reports of damage to vessel and aircraft around the Japanese coast.
-He called the North’s repeated missile firings as “extremely regrettable” and violations of U.N.
+Japan said the missiles didn’t reach its exclusive economic zone and that there were no reports of damage to vessels or aircraft around its coast.
+Japanese Prime Minister Fumio Kishida said the North’s repeated missile firings were “extremely regrettable” and violated U.N.
 Security Council resolutions.

 Senior South Korean security and military officials gathered for an emergency National Security Council meeting where they expressed strong regret over the North’s continuing launches and urged Pyongyang to recommit to dialogue, Seoul’s presidential office said.